Cordillera del Cóndor: El Cóndor National Park (Ecuador, Peru)

 El Cóndor National Park

 El Cóndor National Park lies within a reserved zone between Peru and Ecuador.
-Though its borders actually fall within the borders of Ecuador, it is commonly combined with the Zone of Ecological Protection (5,400 ha or 13,345 acres) and the Santiago-Comaina Reserve Zone (1,642,570 ha or 4,058,880 acres), both of which are in Peru, to form a mega-reserve of subsequent importance.
+Though its borders fall within the boundaries of Ecuador, it is commonly combined with the Zone of Ecological Protection (5,400 ha or 13,345 acres) and the Santiago-Comaina Reserve Zone (1,642,570 ha or 4,058,880 acres), both of which are in Peru, to form a mega-reserve of subsequent importance.

-El Cóndor National Park is located in the Cordillera del Cóndor in Ecuador, bordering the Santiago-Comaina protected area which is located in the Amazonas Region of Peru.
-El Cóndor is a so-called 'Peace Park'.
+El Cóndor National Park is located in the Cordillera del Cóndor in Ecuador, bordering the Santiago-Comaina protected area, which is located in the Amazonas Region of Peru.
+El Cóndor is a so-called 'Peace Park.'

-Following the signing of the agreement, in 1999 the Government of Ecuador created the El Cóndor National Park over 25.4 sq km (9.8 sq mi), while Peru established, across the border, a Zone of Ecological Protection of 54.4 sq km (21 sq mi).
+Following the signing of the agreement in 1999, the Government of Ecuador created the El Cóndor National Park over 25.4 sq km (9.8 sq mi), while Peru established, across the border, a Zone of Ecological Protection of 54.4 sq km (21 sq mi).

-Complementarily, Peru established the Santiago-Comaina Reserved Zone over 8,632 sq km (3,333 sq mi); in July 2000 the reserve was expanded to its current 16,425 sq km (6,341 sq mi).
+Complementarily, Peru established the Santiago-Comaina Reserved Zone over 8,632 sq km (3,333 sq mi); in July 2000, the reserve was expanded to its current 16,425 sq km (6,341 sq mi).

-Endangered species found in the region include a local subspecies of the long-haired spider monkey (Ateles belzebuth belzebuth) the spot-winged parrotlet (Touit stictoptera), white-chested swift (Cypseloides lemosi) and the golden-plumed conure (Leptosittaca branickii).
+Endangered species found in the region include a local subspecies of the long-haired spider monkey (Ateles belzebuth belzebuth), the spot-winged parrotlet (Touit stictoptera), white-chested swift (Cypseloides lemosi) and the golden-plumed conure (Leptosittaca branickii).